 - IX According to the information and explanations given to us, term loans have been applied for the purpose for which the loans were obtained by the company.
-The company has not raised any money during the year by way of initial or further public offer. - X According to the information and explanations given to us, no material fraud by the Company or on the Company by its officers or employees has been noticed or reported during the year. - XI According to the information and explanations given by the management, the provisions of section 197 read with Schedule V of the Act are not applicable to the company and hence reporting under clause 3(xi) are not applicable and hence not commented upon - XII As explained, the Company is not a Nidhi company.
-Therefore, the provisions of para 3(xii) of the Order are not applicable to the Company. - According to the information and explanations given to us, we are of the opinion that all related party transactions are in compliance with Section188 and Section 177 of the Companies Act 2013 is not applicable.
+The company has not raised any money during the year by way of initial or further public offer. - According to the information and explanations given to us, no material fraud by the Company or on the Company by its officers or employees has been noticed or reported during the year. - XI According to the information and explanations given by the management, the company has comply with the provisions of section 197 read with Schedule V of the Act. - XII As explained, the Company is not a Nidhi company.
+Therefore, the provisions of para 3(xii) of the Order are not applicable to the Company. - XIII According to the information and explanations given to us, we are of the opinion that all related party transactions are in compliance with Section188 and Section 177 of the Companies Act 2013 is not applicable.
 Necessary disclosures have been made in the financial statements as required by the applicable accounting standards. - According to the information and explanations given to us and based on our examination of the records, the Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures during the year.
 Therefore, the provisions of para 3(xiv) of the Order are not applicable to the Company. - According to the information and explanations given to us, no non-cash transactions with Directors or persons connected with him have been noticed or reported during the year as per the provisions of Section 192 of Companies Act, 2013.

-NANGIA & COLLP
+NANGIA & COLLET